 What is a mature hairline?

-At the age of 17, it is natural for the hairline move upwards at the temples.
-This movement of the hairline is known as a maturing hairline.
-It happens to all men and is part of getting older.
+At the age of 17, it is natural for the juvenile hairline to move upwards at the temples.
+The juvenile hairline is often flatter and more oval in shape.
+However, as you age, this hairline will start to move and this process is known as a maturing hairline.

 One of the key characteristics of a maturing hairline is the areas in which the hairline changes.
 A maturing hairline typically moves evenly along its original line.
 With a maturing hairline, the hair will retreat by 1cm to 2cm upwards from its original position experienced as a teenager.
 This often leaves patient with a “V” shaped hairline as depicted below.